Belmore Falls and Hindmarsh Lookout in Morton NP

 Top of Belmore Falls

-You can extend the walk by heading north towards the little bridge that runs right above the top of the waterfall.
+You can extend the walk by heading north towards the little bridge above the top of the waterfall.
 There used to be another lookout point, but that is now closed as it’s deemed unsafe.

-The facilities at the car park are excellent, with BBQs, picnic tables, water and toilets, if you wish to make a day of it.
+The facilities at the car park are excellent, with BBQs and picnic tables, so bring lunch if you wish to have a picnic there.

 More waterfalls nearby: